 Sanur Bali With Kids | 5 reasons why we loved it and you will too

 We have now been to Bali three times.
-The first time around it was our second overseas trip with Javi, then one and a half year old.
-I jumped online and scoured multiple sites and forums trying to find more information and tips as to what Bali is like with young kids, where to stay, what to do, how to stay safe.
-Most of everything I read talked about the very popular spots, Seminyak and Legian being the ones most preferred for children.
+The first time around it was our second overseas trip with Javi, then one and a half year old toddler.
+I jumped online and scoured multiple sites and forums trying to find more information and tips as to what a Bali holiday is like with young kids, where to stay, what to do, how to stay safe.
+Most of everything I read talked about the very popular spots, Seminyak and Legian being the ones most preferred for families.
 So in our first trip we stayed in Seminyak for the first week and Ungasan the second.
 We had a fun experience however we opted for something new for our next trip.
 This time we stayed in Sanur.
 Let me tell you why you should visit this part of Bali instead if you have got kids in tow!

 1. It’s a lot quieter!